Valmet seeks merger with Neles, challenging Alfa Laval

 “Even if such negotiations are initiated, there is no certainty that they will result in a final agreement,” it said.

-Reporting by Johannes Hellstrom; additional reporting by Helena Soderpalm; editing by Jason Neely and Mark Potter
+Reporting by Johannes Hellstrom and Helena Soderpalm; editing by Jason Neely and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.